 In New York, the DMV lists an accident on the driving records of every driver in an accident.
 An accident that appears on the driver record does not assign the fault to that driver or determine fault.

-If the accident was considered by the state or DMV to be of a serious nature, it can remain on a driver record for more than 10 years.
-This information regarding your driving record is important to know because insurance companies typically look at your driving record when determining your rates.
+If the accident was considered by the state or DMV to be of a serious nature, it can remain on a driver’s record for more than 10 years.
+And a conviction for operating a vehicle under the influence of alcohol or drugs will be on your record for 15 years from the date of conviction.

 If your accident is listed when an insurance company checks your driving record, it can affect your rates.
+This information regarding your driving record is important to know because insurance companies typically look at your driving record when determining your rates.

 In New York state, Progressive has the cheapest insurance after one bodily injury accident at $1,163 per year for full coverage car insurance in 2022, followed by American Family at $1,445 and USAA at $1,793.
 Please note that USAA is only available to members of the military, veterans and their families.